How Do Deaf Parents Hear Their Baby Cry?

 We live in a society where the technology is taking over our lives in one way or another.
 Today in the modern world, deaf parents have abundance choices to help with “hearing” their baby cry.

 The baby monitors are popular in the deaf community just like for hearing parents.
-A baby monitor is a device that can be clipped into your clothes, be wore on your wrist, set on a table, or installed on the wall.
+A baby monitor is a device that can be clipped into your clothes, be wore on your wrist, set on a table, or installed on the wall (my favorite).

 There are various kinds of baby monitors.
 There are audio baby monitors, vibrating baby monitors, video baby monitors, and some that can do all the above.
 Most deaf parents prefer to use a vibrating monitor and/or a camera baby monitor.
 In the deaf community, there is also a baby monitor that can be connected to their vibrating alarm clock which will vibrate the bed when deaf parents are sleeping.

 There are even apps on smartphones and ways you can use a smartphone that can alert you of the crying baby like this.
 If I need to go in another room and don’t want to take my baby along, I will be able to see my baby through FaceTime (free) with an iPad facing her and me using my iPhone.

 So, of course, it is a no-brainer that there would be flashing lights to alert them of the crying baby.

 Apart from the technology equipment, there are also the mirrors.
 The mirrors are perfect for the car rides or in places that you couldn’t really see your baby’s face.

 Deaf parents still have the ability to obtain a hearing dog to assist with alerting them to the baby’s crying.
 However, the hearing dogs are expensive.
 There is a wide range of hearing dog costs from $0 (donation-based) to more than $30k, so it is not always the ideal option you would utilize.
 Some deaf parents get lucky with their regular dog taking on that responsibility naturally while other dogs are simply lazy just like mine.